dvelton/dm-chess/src/prd.md

    - What: Track check, checkmate, and draw conditions
    - Why: Provides game progression feedback
    - Success: Players are notified of significant game state changes

+6. **Move History**
+   - What: Record and display all moves made during the game
+   - Why: Allows players to review the game progression
+   - Success: Players can see previous moves and replay the game to any point

 ## Design Direction